-The CMTA Report is published by the Charcot-Marie-Tooth Association, a registered non-profit 501 (C)(3) health organization. © 2020, The CMTA.
+The CMTA Report is published by the Charcot-Marie-Tooth Association, a registered non-profit 501(C)(3) health organization. © 2020, The CMTA.
 All rights reserved under International and Pan American Copyright conventions.
 No part of this newsletter may be reproduced in any form or by any electronic or mechanical means, including information storage and retrieval systems, without permission in writing from the publisher.
 The opinions expressed in the newsletter are not necessarily those of the Charcot-Marie-Tooth Association.
 The material is presented for educational purposes only and is not meant to diagnose or prescribe.
-Always consult your professional advisers as to how medical, legal or financial information in The CMTA Report pertains to you.
-The CMTA Report.
+Always consult your professional advisers as to how medical, legal or financial information in The CMTA Report, pertains to you.
+The CMTA assumes no liability for any information in The CMTA Report.